 Cómpeta is nestled 700 metres above sea level in the Sierra Almijara, perched upon a hillside with picturesque views.
 A delightful medium-sized white Spanish village only a 50 Minute drive from Malaga airport and the city centre.
 It is one of Andalucia’s famous white villages also known as Pueblo Blancos – the whitewashed walls reflect the beautiful summer sun, on doors, windows and walls throughout Competa town.

-During July all the villages hold their ferias which is a weekend of live music, funfairs, fireworks and plenty of the local vino flowing.
-They usually start at 8.00 on Friday morning with fireworks going off letting all the villagers know it is the start of the feria, and they carry on letting single fireworks off all day and night, and when you think the music has quietened down you suddenly will be woken again (that is if you have gone to bed) with more fireworks again at 8:00 letting you know it is the start of the next day.
+Usually at 8:00 am on Friday morning you will hear fireworks going off letting all the villagers know it is the start of the next day of the feria, and they carry on letting single fireworks off all day and night, and when you think the music has quietened down you suddenly will be woken again (that is if you have gone to bed) with more fireworks again at 8:00 am again letting you know it is the start of the next day.

 Noche del Vino is Cómpeta’s famous wine festival.
 It is always held on the 15th August and the date never changes.
 It is a local celebration in Cómpeta of the start of the crushing of the grapes season.
 (During August you will find plenty of grapes to eat at Villa Andalucia, but we have not had the chance to make our own wine yet).
 About midday you can see some of the locals carrying the basket of grapes on their heads and the local band playing music whilst they walk to Plaza Vendimia, where they put on a display of crushing the grapes by foot to their local songs.
 There is free Vino flowing all day long and also free migas (garlic and breadcrumb fried up in huge paella dish).
 The local children are dressed in their flamenco gear and put a show on in the same square, also one the local groups will do a few acts as well.
 There is also a street market where you can buy local goods.